webplatform/docs/tutorials/inheritance_and_cascade/index.md

   color: white;'''
 }</pre>

 # Save the CSS file and reload the document in your browser.
 Now the background of the whole document is bright blue, and all the text is white.
-The white text colour is inherited by the <code>&lt;body&gt;</code> element and passed on to all children of <code>body</code> — in this case the heading and the paragraph.
+The white text color is inherited by the <code>&lt;body&gt;</code> element and passed on to all children of <code>body</code> — in this case the heading and the paragraph.
 The heading and paragraph don’t however inherit the background but instead will default to <code>transparent</code>, so the net visual result will be white text on a blue background.

 # Add another new rule to the style sheet: